 with us and have additional questions please see the

 other informational pages at

 desirable surveying instrument makers

 is extensive, and

-starts with such famous makers as Rittenhouse, who made instruments during
+starts with such famous makers as 18th century makers like Rittenhouse, who made instruments during

-George Washington's time, for him, Jefferson, and others.
-More well known and
+George Washington's time, both for him, Thomas Jefferson, and other

 names that were in business for varying periods of time in the 18th & 19th

 century.
 The list of individual maker names is extensive and can not

 really be given here but there is interest in many of these lesser known